rooshanriaz/Cryptography/README.md

 Bitwise XOR both the number (Corresponding plain-text character number and Key character number).
 Subtract the number from 26 if the resulting number is greater than or equal to 26, if it isn’t then leave it.

+### ECB Mode of Operation

+Electronic Codebook (ECB) mode is the simplest form of encryption where each block of plaintext is encrypted independently using the same key.

+### CBC Mode of Operation

+Cipher Block Chaining (CBC) mode uses an initialization vector (IV) and chains the encryption of each block with the previous block.

 #### Usage:
 1. Clone the repository:
     ```bash